ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

 The function `TellPlayersToGo` will broadcast to each player that is marked as in the race.
-Later on in the tutorial we will listen for this broadcast event and setup a handler.
+Later on in the tutorial you will listen for this broadcast event and setup a handler.

 ### Stop the Race

-We need to handle stopping a race when the race timer has finished, so place the function below just after the `TellPlayersToGo` function.
+You need to handle stopping a race when the race timer has finished, so place the function below just after the `TellPlayersToGo` function.

 ```lua linenums="1"
 local function StopRace()